-NEAR END LISTENING ENHANCEMENT: SPEECH INTELLIGIBILITY IMPROVEMENT IN NOISY ENVIRONMENTS Bastian Sauert and Peter Vary Institute of Communication Systems and Data Processing (ivd) RWTH Aachen University, Germany {sauert, vary}@ind.rwth-aachen.de ABSTRACT In contrast to common noise reduction systems, this contribution presents a digital signal processing algorithm to improve intelligibility of clean far end speech for the near end listener who is located in an environment with background noise.
+Improving Speech Intelligibility in Noisy Environments by Near End Listening Enhancement Bastian Sauert and Peter Vary Institute of Communication Systems and Data Processing (ive), RWTH Aachen University, Germany {sauert, vary}@ind.rwth-aachen.de Abstract In contrast to common noise reduction systems, this contribution presents a digital signal processing algorithm to improve intelligibility of clean far end speech for the near end listener who is located in an environment with background noise.
 Since the noise reaches the ears of the near end listener directly and therefore can hardly be influenced, a sensible option is to manipulate the far end speech.
 The proposed algorithm raises the average speech spectrum over the average noise spectrum and takes precautions to prevent hearing damage.
 Informal listening tests and the Speech Intelligibility Index indicate an improved speech intelligibility.
-1. INTRODUCTION Telephone conversations over cellular phones often take place in the presence of acoustical background noise.
+1. Introduction Telephone conversations over cellular phones often take place in the presence of acoustical background noise.
 In such a situation the speech intelligibility is reduced for both, the far end and the near end listener.
-Several preprocessing algorithms have been proposed to reduce the noise in the near end microphone signal before speech coding and transmission in order to regain speech intelligibility for the far end listener, e. g., [1].
+Several preprocessing algorithms have been proposed to reduce the noise in the near end microphone signal before speech coding and transmission in order to improve speech quality for the far end listener, e. g., [1].
 However, only few solutions have been proposed to improve intelligibility of the far end speech for the near end listener.
 For the problem of near end listening enhancement, as opposed to the problem of noise reduction, the noise signal can not be influenced because the person is located in the noisy environment and the noise reaches the ears without any possibility to intercept.
+Additionally, the available information about the environmental noise at the ears is imprecise and in most telephony situations only one ear is covered by a loudspeaker of the handset, which both make active noise control techniques ineffective.
 Therefore a sensible option to improve intelligibility by digital signal processing is to manipulate the far end speech signal.
 In the 1960's and 1970's some research has been done on this topic, e.g., [2].
-Niederjohn et al. proposed in, e.g., [3] and [4] a high pass filtering to enhance the higher formants followed by a rapid amplitude compression to defend white noise and a power generating noise environment, respectively.
-In this work a time adaptive and frequency dependent signal-to-noise ratio (SNR) recovery approach is presented com- This work was funded by Siemens AG, Munich, Germany.
+Niederjohn et al. proposed in, e.g., [3] and [4] a high pass filtering to enhance the higher formants followed by a rapid amplitude compression to defend against several noise environments.
+In this work a time adaptive and frequency dependent signal-to-noise ratio (SNR) recovery approach is presented combined with a limitation of the spectral amplitudes to prevent hearing damage and overload of sound equipment.
+2. SNR Recovery A speech signal which is presented in a noisy environment is less intelligible than the same signal presented in a quiet environment due to the fact that the spectral distance between the speech signal and the noise signal is reduced.
+The fundamental idea of this work is a frequency dependent amplification of the speech signal.
+One obvious solution would be to raise the speech beyond the masking threshold This work was funded by Siemens AG, Munich, Germany.